uber-archive/usb2fac/README.md

 pip install requests
 ```

-Also, you will need access to the [Duo Auth API](https://duo.com/docs/authapi) in order to use their 2-factor capabilities.
+Also, you will need the [Duo Auth API](https://duo.com/docs/authapi) and create an application, in order to use the 2-factor capabilities.

 Provide your integration key, secret key and API hostname in the [configuration file](https://github.com/uber/usb2fac/blob/master/config.ini.example)